kvoroshylova/kvoroshylova.github.io/README.md

 # kvoroshylova.github.io
-This repository for my Shop Wizard Bot.
+This repository for the Shop Wizard Bot.